katekaseth/Project_One/server/endpoint_documentation.md

     - `405`: Method must be DELETE
     - `409`: Error ending session

+- `GET /ping`: Pings the server.
+  - Responses:
+    - `200`: server is running

+- `GET /ping/`: Pings the server to check if bearer token is correct.
+  - Request headers:
+    - `Authorization`: bearer token for the session
+  - Responses:
+    - `200`: signed in, bearer token is valid
+    - `401`: User not authorized

 # Document Endpoints

 All endpoints require authenticated user in the form of an authorization bearer token.
 Add request header: `Authorization: Bearer <token>`